Shom-Git/Duckietown_obect_detection/README.md

 6.  **Generate Your Dataset:** Once you've annotated and processed your data, you can generate a dataset version in the YOLO format.
 Roboflow will automatically create the necessary files (images and corresponding `.txt` annotation files) organized in the way YOLO expects.

 7.  **Download Your Dataset:** Download the generated YOLO format dataset.
 Roboflow provides a `data.yaml` file that contains the paths to your training, validation, and test sets, as well as the class names.
-This file is crucial for training your YOLO model.
+This file is crucial for training your YOLOv8 model.

 ## Training Your Custom Model Locally

-To train your custom YOLO model on your local machine, you will typically use the Ultralytics CLI or Python API.
+To train your custom YOLOv8 model on your local machine, you will typically use the Ultralytics CLI or Python API.
 Ensure you have the necessary hardware (ideally a dedicated GPU with CUDA set up) and have installed the required dependencies, including PyTorch.

 1.  **Organize Your Dataset:** Place the Roboflow-downloaded dataset (the `data.yaml` file and the `train`, `val`, and `test` image and label folders) in a suitable directory on your local machine.